new MEMOIR

 a Genealogy Journey

 A DNA test was supposed to confirm what Todd Ennis already knew about his family.
-Instead, it shattered everything.

-What began as a straightforward search for his great-grandfather’s immigration records unraveled into a multi-generational mystery—one stretching from the bustling chaos of Ellis Island to the hidden backrooms of Prohibition-era Brooklyn.
-Behind forged papers and altered identities lay buried truths: ties to the Black Hand, Murder Inc., and the roots of American organized crime itself.
+What began as a simple search for his great-grandfather’s immigration records unraveled into a multi-generational mystery—stretching from the chaos of Ellis Island to the shadowed backrooms of Prohibition-era Brooklyn—and a discovery that quietly redrew the branches of his own family tree.

 "INDICT 6 COPS, 97 IN ALCOHOL RING QUIZ," blared the Daily News headline on August 2, 1938, exposing a sprawling bootlegging operation tied to Lucky Luciano.